aiglematth/ctf/ecw2023_centralized_memory/docs/README.md

-# How to almost pwn
+# How to almost pwn - Centralized Memory

 ## Content